 So that your employees don't end up overusing their time off in lieu, define your limits clearly.
 Let them know how much TOIL they can take off in a month.
 They also need to know when those hours expire and when they can be carried out.

 This keeps you from having to have tough of uncomfortable conversations with your staff.
 It also keeps TOIL to a reasonable level.

 Every region might have different regulations regarding hours that people can work and how much they can be compensated in this manner.
-Make sure you look at what's actually legal.
+Make sure you look if time off in lieu is allowed.

 The approval process should allow you to oversee TOIL.
-Rather than leaving it up to employees to figure it out or to self-report, there should be process that's well defined and understood.
+Rather than leaving it up to employees to figure it out or to self-report, there should be oversight that's well defined and understood.
 This ensures clear expectations and keeps employees from being disappointed.
-Share these policies in the HR software or interface that you use.
+Make all time in lieu rules available in the HR software or employee's contract.

 Put agreements in writing

 Clarity is going to keep you from ending up in a stressful situation.
 Set your TOIL agreement in writing and be clear about it.
-Keep it transparent and visible in your HR software.
+Keep time off in lieu compensations transparent and visible in your HR software.

 Set expectations around TOIL

-Set expectations around it so that your staff understands everything clearly.
+Set expectations around time off in lieu so that your staff understands everything clearly.
 It helps to set an example in the way that managers and supervisors conduct themselves.

-Limit time off used during your busiest seasons to prevent any staff bottlenecks.
+Limit time off in lieu during your busiest seasons to prevent any staff bottlenecks.
 You don't want 100 people on a simple project for one week and then only 10 of them on a major project another week.
 If you have scheduled or predictable busy periods, plan around that.

 A reliable way to record time off in lieu will pay off big time later on.
 If you keep track of who is working extra hours and when they're doing so, you can keep your system from anyone taking advantage.